leonore/deep-learning-for-immune-cells/timelog.md

 - *0.5 hours* Writing function to combining to overlap windows from dataset

 ### 17 December
-- *2.5 hours* Trying to compress combined DMSO images
+- *2.5 hours* Trying to compress combined DMSO images: not very successful, computer lacks RAM
-- *1 hour* Writing pseudo-code for overlapping images
+- *1 hour* Writing pseudo-code for overlapping images: combining will be done via arrays rather than files
-- *1.5 hour* Analysing overlap of images
+- *1.5 hours* Analysing K-means overlap of images
-- *1.5 hour* Working on combining DMSO images into 2-channel image in Google Colab
+- *1.5 hours* Working on combining DMSO images into 2-channel image in Google Colab, re-using previous overlap code

+### 18 December
+- *1.5 hours* Tuning T-SNE with different parameters to see if clustering of 2-channel DMSO changes
+- *0.5 hours* Evaluating K-means overlaps with matplotlib -